sfelderman/fullstack-app/README.md

 ## Checklist of things done

 - ### :white_check_mark: Basic Rest

-  - Simple rest service with a couple basic endpoints CRUD.
-For the moment this is a todo

-  - Endpoints?

 - ### :white_check_mark: Basic Docker

-  - Simple docker container that can host the server and which requests can be made against

 - ### :white_check_mark: Basic Database

-  - Store some data that is slightly more complicated than what was initially created by the rest endpoints.

-  - Endpoints now call against the database instead of against local data.

 - ### :white_check_mark: Incredibly Basic Frontend

-  - Working create react app

 - ### :white_check_mark: Set up Prettier

-  - Basic prettier implementation.

 - ### :white_check_mark: Basic Viewing of mocked TODOS

-  - view some TODOs in the app

 - ### :white_check_mark: Hookup viewing live TODOs

-  - The get endpoints

 - ### :white_check_mark: Hookup editing live TODOs

-  - all the endpoints

-- ### Use Fetch hook
+- ### Basic Optimistic UI Layer

-  - could make custom use fetch hook
+  - Should respond immediately with success state
+  - Should update any necessary info after success (\_id would need an update)
+  - Should report when an error occurs and roll back all changes
+    - how to preserve the data?

 - ### Error Handling

+  - report errors in console for all request
+  - consider a _Use Fetch hook_ to standardize this

-- ### Testing
+- ### ServiceWorkers

-  - basic testing coverage
-  - can be expanded upon later
+  - intercept outgoing data and store it in cache or indexDB
+  - Update cache/db after response
+  - Full offline support?

 - ### ESLINT setup

   - Get it integrated and working with prettier

+- ### Progressive Web App

+  - mobile friendly
+  - service workers install on phone

-## Testing
+- ## Testing

-- component library?
+- mocked unit tests
+- ui tests - Perhaps look into some type of testing framework for hitting the mocked endpoints like cypress
 - storybook?
-- mocked data ui tests

-### Investigate Mocking for "Local" development
+- ### Investigate Mocking for "Local" development

-Perhaps look into some type of testing framework for hitting the mocked endpoints like cypress (or look into the DFP in a box :) )
+  - look into the DFP in a box

-## Progressive Web App
+  - fillable database
+  - proxy to watch incoming and out going traffic
+  - how to put the server code and small dataset inside of the container

+- ### TODO enhancements
+  - Due dates
-- mobile friendly
+  - Push notifications
-- service workers and offline support
-  - might be something cool to look into for testing
+    - upcoming due date
+    - notification on a date

-## To Be Continued
+## Deployment

-- Proxying of request to create local data store
-- Act as middleware for local tests
+- deploy the front and backend on a server somewhere
+- doesn't have to be big

+### Authentication